linode/docs/docs/guides/development/java/how-to-deploy-spring-boot-applications-nginx-ubuntu-22-04/index.md

 published: 2022-05-24
 modified_by:
   name: Linode
-title: "How to Deploy Spring Boot Applications for NGINX on Ubuntu 22.04 | Linode"
+title: "How to Deploy Spring Boot Applications for NGINX on Ubuntu 22.04"
 h1_title: "How to Deploy Spring Boot Applications for NGINX on Ubuntu 22.04"
 enable_h1: true
 contributor: